Environment: Protection of farm land

 If you ate today, thank a farmer.

-Between 2011 and 2021, Prince Edward County’s cropland acreage decreased by -8.23% or 7,105 acres.
+Between 2006 and 2021, PEC's farmland decreased by 34,706 acres (-23.8%), and cropland acreage decreased by 13,239 acres (-14%).
 Cropland — or “land in crops” as termed by Statistics Canada — refers to the usual field crops, as well as fruit and vegetable plantations and sod and nursery products.
 It does not include hay, pasture, silage crops, Christmas trees, woodlots or any other unproductive areas.

 In PEC, the average age of farmers is 58.4 … but 63% of PEC farms do NOT have succession plans.
 (Statistics Canada, Census of Agriculture, 2021) Will this farmland remain in use for agriculture?